kmrollins/MSDS6306-CaseStudy1/CaseStudy1.md

 # Analysis

 To aid in our analysis, our client provided us with two highly relevant datasets.
 One dataset contains a list of 2410 craft beers brewed in the U.S., while the other contains information on 558 competing U.S. breweries.
-As we are using the programming language R to perform our analysis, we first have to load these datasets into R.
+As we are using the programming language R to perform our analysis, we first have to load these datasets into R. In order to show some good analysis, we had cleaned up the data to show information where the data is available.

 ```r